-(c) Each Operational Agreement to which Customer is a party has been duly authorized, executed and delivered by Customer and constitutes a legal, valid and binding obligation of Customer enforceable against it in accordance with its terms, except as such enforceability may be limited by applicable bankruptcy, insolvency, fraudulent transfer, reorganization, moratorium or other laws from time to time in effect relating to creditors' rights generally and to general equity principles.

-(d) The execution and delivery by Customer of each Operational Agreement to which it is a party, and of all other agreements and instruments to be executed and delivered by Customer pursuant to any Operational Agreement, and performance and compliance with the terms and provisions of each Operational Agreement, do not and will not (i) violate any provision of any law, statute, rule or regulation, order, writ, judgment, injunction, decree, governmental permit, determination or award having applicability to Customer or any of its properties or assets, (ii) conflict with or result in a breach or violation of or constitute a default under any provision of the charter documents, bylaws or other comparable documents of Customer, or (iii) except for appointment of ENA as Customer's agent, require any consent, approval or notice under or result in a violation or breach of or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, cancellation or acceleration) under any note, bond, mortgage, license, contract (including any Transportation Contract), agreement or loan or credit agreement to which Customer is a party or by which Customer or any of its properties or assets may be bound or affected.
+(c) The execution and delivery by Palo Alto of each Operational Agreement to which it is a party, and of all other agreements and instruments to be executed and delivered by Palo Alto pursuant to any Operational Agreement, and performance and compliance with the terms and provisions of each Operational Agreement, do not and will not (i) violate any provision of any law, statute, rule or regulation, order, writ, judgment, injunction, decree, governmental permit, determination or award having applicability to Palo Alto or any of its properties or assets, (ii) conflict with or result in a breach or violation of or constitute a default under any provision of the charter documents, bylaws or other comparable documents of Palo Alto, or (iii) except for appointment of ENA as Palo Alto's agent, require any consent, approval or notice under or result in a violation or breach of or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, cancellation or acceleration) under any note, bond, mortgage, license, contract (including any Transportation Contract), agreement or loan or credit agreement to which Palo Alto is a party or by which Palo Alto or any of its properties or assets may be bound or affected.

-(e) There is no action or proceeding pending or, to the knowledge of Customer, contemplated or threatened against or affecting Customer or its properties or assets before or by any, Governmental Authority, which relates to or challenges the legality, validity or enforceability of any Operational Agreement or the ability or obligation of Customer to perform fully on a timely basis any obligation which it has or shall have under any Operational Agreement.

-(f) Except for appointment of ENA as Customer's agent, no authorization, consent, approval, waiver, license, qualification or formal exemption from, nor any filing, declaration, qualification or registration with, any Governmental Authority or any other Person is required in connection with the execution, delivery or performance by Customer of each Operational Agreement.
+(d) Except for appointment of ENA as Palo Alto's agent, no authorization, consent, approval, waiver, license, qualification or formal exemption from, nor any filing, declaration, qualification or registration with, any Governmental Authority or any other Person is required in connection with the execution, delivery or performance by Palo Alto of each Operational Agreement.

-(g) Customer is the owner of all right, title and interest in the Transportation Contracts, free and clear of all Liens.
+(e) Palo Alto is the owner of all right, title and interest in the Transportation Contracts, free and clear of all Liens.

-(h) ENA has received true and correct copies of each of the Third Party Contracts existing as of the Effective Date (including all exhibits and schedules constituting part thereof) and all amendments thereto, waivers relating thereto and other agreements affecting the terms thereof during the Term .
-Except as set forth on Schedule 1 , each of the Third Party Contracts is in full force and effect and is valid, binding and enforceable in accordance with its terms with no default, anticipated or threatened default or failure of performance or observance of any obligations or conditions contained therein, and no notice of default or no notice of intention to terminate any Third Party Contract has been provided.
+(f) ENA has received true and correct copies of each of the Third Party Contracts and the Transportation Contracts existing as of the Effective Date (including all exhibits and schedules constituting part thereof) and all amendments thereto, waivers relating thereto and other agreements affecting the terms thereof during the Term and such are set forth on Schedule 1 and Schedule 2 attached hereto.
+Each of the Third Party Contracts and Transporation Contracts is in full force and effect and is valid, binding and enforceable in accordance with its terms with no default, anticipated or threatened default or failure of performance or observance of any obligations or conditions contained therein, and no notice of default or no notice of intention to terminate any Third Party Contract or Transportation Contract has been provided.

-(i) To the best of Customer's knowledge, none of the information supplied by Customer to ENA contains any untrue statement of a material fact or omits to state any material fact which is required to be stated therein or which is necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading.